Reveal-Energy-Services/orchid-python-api/README-dev.md

     >> invoke pipenv.venv.remove --dirname=c:/inst/orchid/pipenv
     >> No virtualenv has been created for this project yet!
     >> Aborted!
+                                                                                                                                                                                                                        >
+- If present, delete all leftover files the from virtualenv directory.

 - Create a new skeleton virtual environment
     - Run `invoke pipenv.venv.create --dirname=<path/to/inst/orchid/pipenv>`.

 ### Run all orchid tests

 To run all orchid tests